RosboneMako/MakoDistortion2/README.md

 Power adds the same distortion across the full range. <br/>
 Sag limits fast transients to simulate an amp running out of power.<br/>
 Thin compresses the signal if a lot of gain is being used.<br/>

+AMP MIX<br/>
+This control adjusts the mix betweem the driven signal and a clean signal.
+The clean signal goes thru the Amp IR process and has its EQ applied but no gain is applied.
+This can be helpful on clean amps for finer control of gain by mixing low gain with no gain.

 EQ MODE AND LOW PASS<br/>
 There are 10 EQs prgrammed into the VST.
 Change EQs by changing the MODE